Port Vale F.C.: Records and statistics

-Port Vale's highest Football League finish was fifth place in the Second Division (second tier) in 1930–31, whilst their best ever FA Cup finish saw them reach the semi-finals in 1953–54.
+Port Vale's highest Football League finish was fifth place in the Second Division (second tier) in 1930–31, whilst their best FA Cup finish saw them reach the semi-finals in 1953–54.
+In the 2023–24 season, they reached the quarter-finals of the League Cup for the first time.
 Port Vale's largest Football League victory was a 9–1 win over Chesterfield in the Second Division in 1932, while the heaviest loss was 10–0 to Sheffield United in 1892 in the same division.
 Other club record scorelines include a 16–0 victory over Middlewich in a friendly in 1884 and a 12–0 defeat to Aston Villa in the Staffordshire Senior Cup in 1891.

 The record for the most appearances for Port Vale is held by Roy Sproson, who played 842 matches in all competitions.
 Sproson also holds the record for the most league appearances for the club, with 760.
 His nephew, Phil Sproson, made 500 appearances in all competitions.
 Wilf Kirkham is the club's top goalscorer with 164 goals in all competitions, which includes 153 in the league and 11 in the FA Cup.
 Kirkham's tally of 41 goals in the 1926–27 season is also a club record.
 Tom Pope and Martin Foyle have also scored more than 100 goals for the club.
-The first player to be capped at international level while playing for Vale was Teddy Peers, when he made his debut for Wales.
+The first player to be capped at the international level while playing for Vale was Teddy Peers when he made his debut for Wales.
 The most capped player is Chris Birchall, who earned 27 caps for Trinidad and Tobago while at the club.
 The first Vale player to score in an international match was Sammy Morgan, who scored for Northern Ireland against Spain on 16 February 1972.

 The club's highest attendance at Vale Park is 49,768 against Aston Villa in the FA Cup on 20 February 1960, whilst the lowest is 554 against Middlesbrough U21 in the EFL Trophy on 16 October 2018.
 The highest transfer fee received for a Vale player is £2,000,000 from Wimbledon for Gareth Ainsworth on 29 October 1998, while Ainsworth was also the most expensive player bought, costing £500,000 from Lincoln City on 11 September 1997.
 The youngest player to play for the club is Nelson Agho, who was aged 15 years and 262 days on his debut against Walsall in the EFL Trophy on 13 November 2018.
 The oldest player is Tom Holford, who played his last match aged 46 years and 68 days against Derby County in the Second Division on 5 April 1924.
-Port Vale are the only club in the top four divisions of English football to have beaten the other 91 clubs of the Football League and Premier League in a competitive league fixture.